CommE2E/comm/docs/nix_mobile_setup.md

 From there you can just hit Next and then Finish.
 You should then be able to start your new Android Virtual Device from the Virtual Device Manager.

 ## Debugging tools

-### Homebrew

-Install [Homebrew](https://brew.sh/), a package manager for macOS.
-It’s necessary for some of the following steps.

 ### Reactotron